About this course:

 Impact of Eating Disorders on Healthcare in the US

-Based on this data, over half of the patients identified with an eating disorder also had a mental health disorder, as identified by the DSM-V. All the eating disorders had the highest comorbidity with anxiety disorders (NIMH, 2017).
-While costs related to eating disorders are difficult to define, a study by Samnalieve and colleagues (2015) found that annual healthcare costs for a patient with an eating disorder is approximately $1900 higher in comparison to someone without an eating disorder in similar health otherwise.
+Based on this data, over half of the patients identified with an eating disorder also had a mental health disorder, as identified by the DSM-5.
+All the eating disorders had the highest comorbidity with anxiety disorders (NIMH, 2017).
+While costs related to eating disorders are difficult to define, a study by Samnalieve and colleagues (2015) found that annual healthcare costs for a patient with an eating disorder are approximately $1900 higher in comparison to someone without an eating disorder in similar health otherwise.
 In addition to the healthcare costs, eating disorders increase the cost of food purchases to accommodate the binges that are associated with bulimia, laxative or diet pill purchases, gym memberships, and even clothes of varying sizes as the patient's weight fluctuates.
 Lost workdays increase with eating disorders, particularly with anorexia, and inpatient treatment facilities can cost up to $20,000 per month, adding to the overall cost (Samnalieve et al., 2015).
 Males are less likely to get an accurate diagnosis since many people, including healthcare providers, see eating disorders as a female-only issue and fail to recognize the problem (National Eating Disorders Association [NEDA], 2016).
 Males and females have different concerns regarding their body image.
 Most females are concerned with being thin and losing weight, while many males focus on gaining muscle mass.
 Males are more likely to use steroids to increase their muscle mass or to "bulk up" for sports (Malcore, 2016).

 Miscellaneous statistics related to eating disorders include the following: